fujita-y/digamma/README.md

-Digamma is an experimental implementation of Scheme.
-All findings and results will be merged into [Ypsilon](https://github.com/fujita-y/ypsilon), the ancestor and successor of Digamma.
+Digamma is an experimental implementation.
+[Ypsilon](https://github.com/fujita-y/ypsilon) is the ancestor and successor of Digamma. workaround.